yvquanli/yvquanli.github.io/_pages/en.md

 Long-term engagement in **AI for Science** research.
 Addressing the bottlenecks of high difficulty, high cost, and long cycles in molecular design, I conduct AI-driven de novo design of small molecules, peptides, proteins, and nucleic acids.
 My research focuses on the "Expert Wisdom + General AI + Specialized AI + Wet Lab Robot" four-in-one collaborative molecular design theory, constructing a full-chain dry-wet closed-loop intelligent molecular design platform, aiming to significantly improve the success rate and efficiency of molecular design.
 Related work has been published in journals such as [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00501-8) and Advanced Science as the lead author.
 Current research interests include:

-- AI Basic Research: Agents and Swarm Intelligence, Molecular Representation Learning and Generative Design
+- AI Basic Research: Agents and Swarm Intelligence, Graph Data Processing and Graph Learning
-- AI for Science Research: De novo Design of Small Molecules/Peptides/Proteins/Small Nucleic Acids/Materials, Synthesis Planning, Target Discovery, Smart Plant Protection
+- AI for Science Research: De novo Design of Small Molecules/Peptides/Proteins/Small Nucleic Acids/Materials, Intelligent Green Pesticide Development

 **Contact**: I look forward to connecting with experts and students to exchange new ideas (WeChat: yvquanli).